-If you have a good credit score, a debt consolidation loan could let you combine your debts into one loan with a better interest rate, thus saving you money.
-A poor credit score impacts the interest rate you are offered, so look to improve your credit by examining your credit report and resolving any negative issues.
+If you have a good credit score, a debt consolidation loan lets you combine your debts into one loan with a better interest rate, thus saving you money.
+A poor credit score impacts the interest rate you are offered, so look to improve your credit by reading your credit report and resolving any negative issues.

 A. The debt avalanche method